 All the Armed Forces branches are going with an LPVO, the NGSW-FC is an LPVO, most optic companies hottest optics are their latest LPVO (See PA and EOtech), and I am an absolute LPVO convert.
 Most of my rifles run variables.

 Why?
-A combination of astigmatism and my love of what the ACOG gave me for downrange information, this while acknowledging that the red dot and 1x aiming is a good deal.
-The ability for a shooter to identify a circumstance they want to extend and focus their sight picture is valuable, but the ability to accurately and reflexively snap onto a target you can identify as needing to be shot with the good ole eyeballs is probably the more critical base function.
+A combination of astigmatism and my love of what the ACOG gave me for downrange information.
+This while acknowledging that the red dot and quick 1x aiming is a helluva good deal.
+The ability for a shooter to identify a circumstance they want to extend distance and focus their sight picture is valuable, but the ability to accurately and reflexively snap onto a target you can identify as needing to be shot with the good ole eyeballs is probably the more critical function.

 The red dot covers that base function in spades.

 The red dot is the iron sight perfected, a precise aiming point that is equally precisely aligned to the weapon it is mounted on.
 This removes a tremendous amount of the subjective error from the shooter’s perspective.
 You aren’t too close or too far away from a red dot.
 Your head isn’t too high or too low.
 Your front sight isn’t 12-18 MOA, it is 2 MOA.
-You can see all directions around the dot, your firearm doesn’t occlude a section of observation at the target.
+You can see all directions around the dot.
+Your firearm doesn’t occlude part or most of the target with its sight.

 So many things support the dot’s excellence and it has few limitations.
-Only one really, the human eye, which is also a detriment to using any ocular device including irons and scopes.
+Only one really, the human eye, which is also a limit to using any ocular device, including irons and scopes.